rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

 This syntax creates a custom variable in the widget that can be read and modified from any widget's script property (see [scripting](./scripting.md#getvarid-name)).
 Changes made to this variable will be applied automatically.

+# File imports: `IMPORT{file_name}`

+This allows loading the content of an external file in a property.
+If used in a `JS{}` of `#{}` block, it will be seen as a string variable containing the raw content of the file.
+Changes made to the file be applied automatically.

+File paths are resolved in this order:
+- in the session's directory
+- in theme's directory
+- in the server's `remote-root` directory if the option is set
+- as absolute paths

 ## Javascript: `JS{ <code> }`